 The road continued to the north towards another huge and impressive complex, the Heian Shrine.
 I actually came at the Kyoto Municipal Museum of Art first, but skipped that.

 From the Heian Shrine I walked eastwards along the Kyoto Zoo towards the Nanzenji Temple.
 It is another huge complex, with a lot of green, beautiful gardens and even an aqueduct.

 I then walked to nearby Keage Station and took the subway back to Kyoto Train Station.

 I had a good rest and slept the most part of the day at the hotel.
-When my friend came back, I could at least get up and feeling a bit better so we went to the shopping center at the train station for some food and later enjoyed the great onsen of the APA Hotel Kyoto-eki Horikawa-Dori.
+When my friend came back, I could at least get up and feeling a bit better, so we went to the shopping centre at the train station for some food and later enjoyed the great onsen of the APA Hotel Kyoto-eki Horikawa-Dori.